Edition 2022

 Voor Nederlands klik hier

-Back to the home page of the IHLIA Thesis Prize
+Back to the homepage of the IHLIA Thesis Prize

 IHLIA received a variety of theses on all kinds of subjects, from Japanese prints about intersex, the protests around Pink Saturday, De Rooie Flikkers in the 70s and 80s and pink fatherhood.
 The jury has read the beautiful, impressive, sharp and sometimes critical works with enormous interest and pleasure.